ogdenpm/intel80tools/cpmsrc/basice/GettingToBinary.md

 ### Linking the code

-Once I had compiled code, linking the code together was unfortunately not straight forward, even excluding the address fixups noted later.
+Once I had compiled code, linking the code together was unfortunately not straightforward, even excluding the address fixups noted later.

 There were three main issues with the linking, two common to both basic.com and run.com, the other just applicable to run.com.